Staff Assist Buttons for Hospitals: What They Do and What They Miss

 Only 14% of duress alerts in hospitals originate at nurse stations [1].
 The largest share comes from hallways (42%) and patient or exam rooms (27%).
 The places where staff actually trigger alerts are overwhelmingly locations no fixed button can reach.

-Hospital violence data tells the same story.
 Across 154 hospital shootings, 23% occurred in parking lots, 29% in emergency departments, and 19% in patient rooms [2].
 OSHA names poorly lit corridors, rooms, and parking areas as risk factors [3].
 These aren't edge cases.
-They're the primary locations a static-only installation can't reach.
+They're the primary locations a static-only system can't reach.
+If your coverage plan ends at the desk, it ends before most incidents begin.

 See how a system covers both fixed stations and the areas between them

 There's also a routing vulnerability most buyers don't evaluate.
 Traditional nurse-call systems route button presses to a single console.
-If that console has a hardware fault or goes unmonitored during a shift change, the alert drops silently:
+If that console goes unmonitored during a shift change, the alert drops silently:

-Legacy nurse-call routing was designed for patient comfort calls, not security emergencies.
-A hospital-grade system needs silent activation that reaches responders without alerting the aggressor.
+Single-console routing was designed for patient comfort calls, not security emergencies.
+A hospital-grade system needs silent activation that reaches multiple responders without alerting the aggressor.
+Ask the vendor: how many people receive the alert, and what happens if the primary console is down?

-This is the gap that defines most static button evaluations.
 The question isn't whether you need buttons at the desk.
 You probably do.
 The question is whether those buttons are your entire safety system or the fixed-station layer of a broader one.
-Most hospitals with behavioral health units, multi-floor layouts, or 24-hour operations need both static and wearable coverage on the same platform.
-For a deeper look at wearable form factors, the duress badges guide covers what to test.
+Most hospitals with behavioral health units, multi-floor layouts, or 24-hour operations need both.
+For wearable form factors, the duress badges guide covers what to test.

 Hospital-Grade vs. Consumer-Grade Static Buttons